Updated on January 4, 2023

 Pocket Folders or Plastic Envelopes

-For most of the other manuals we have, I created a system using pocket envelope folders and a large plastic bin.
 I sorted out all the manuals by categories, placed each category into a plastic pocket folder, and labeled the front of each one using my label maker.

 - Home/Personal